What does pro bono mean?

 4. The law-related activities must be on behalf of:

 a. person(s) of limited financial means; or

-b. person(s) with limited access to legal representation; or
+b. person(s) with limited access to legal services; or

-5. The following precludes the activity from qualifying as pro bono service:
+5. The following precludes the activity from qualifying as pro bono legal or pro bono law-related service:

 b.
 Receiving monetary compensation for the activity